kwarkjes/graphql-basics/README.md

 # Content

-- Let's create multiple graphql instances
+- Let's glue all the instances together